OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/Splunk/Splunk Processing Language (SPL).md

 index="main" sourcetype="WinEventLog:Sysmon" EventCode=3 | stats count by _time, Image
 ```
 - This will return an extra column called `count`, that counts the number of unique combinations of `_time` and `Image`.
+- When using the `stats` with `values`, use the `as` to rename the column to be used in later filters using `where` if they are going to be used again.

 > The `chart` command can be used to visualize statistical operations.
 Instead of `stats`, use `chart`.